376 – Amount for a severe and prolonged impairment in mental or physical functions

 - Even with therapy, the appropriate devices or medication, you are always or almost always:

-- unable to perform one of the following basic activities of daily living: seeing, speaking, hearing, walking, eliminating, feeding or dressing yourself, or functioning in everyday life because you do not have the necessary mental functions (remunerated work, social activities, recreational activities or housekeeping are not basic activities of daily living); or
+- unable to perform one of the following basic activities of daily living without it taking an inordinate amount of time: seeing, speaking, hearing, walking, eliminating, feeding or dressing yourself, or functioning in everyday life because you do not have the necessary mental functions (remunerated work, social activities, recreational activities or housekeeping are not basic activities of daily living); or

 - restricted in more than one of the above-mentioned activities, if the cumulative effect of the restrictions is equivalent to having a single marked restriction in one of those activities.

-- Because of chronic illness, you undergo therapy prescribed by a physician or specialized nurse practitioner at least twice a week, and the therapy:
+- Because of a chronic disease, you undergo therapy prescribed by a physician or specialized nurse practitioner at least twice a week, and the therapy:

 - is essential to the maintenance of one of your vital functions; and

-- requires at least 14 hours per week.
-This includes time for travel, medical appointments and post-treatment recovery.
+- requires at least 14 hours per week (including time for travel, medical appointments and post-treatment recovery).

 If your health has improved since you last filed a document certifying the impairment, you must inform us.